 Flixbus – one of the biggest bus companies in Europe.

 There are no direct flights between Milan and Florence.
 That is mostly because of the relatively short distance between both cities and the excellent infrastructure surrounding them.

 If you are flying into Italy though, your best option will be flying to Milan first, then go to Verona.
 Milan is serve by three airports (Malpensa, Linate and Orio al Serio – that one in Bergamo).
 For that reason the availability of flights is far great in Milan than in Florence.

-If you are flying to Italy compare and book flights using Our Flight Tickets Search.
+If you are flying to Italy compare and book flights using Jetradar.

-Renting a car can be a great option to travel from Milan to Florence.
+Renting a car can be a great option to travel around in Italy.
 One of the advantages of renting a car is that rental car prices in Italy are quite affordable, with prices below most European countries.

 While road conditions in this route are pretty good, city traffic in Italy is usually pretty reckless.

 If you want to rent a car in Italy check RentalCars.com.